guanana/pikvm-lib/README.md

-# PiKVM: A Python API for Controlling PiKVM Devices
+# PiKVM-Lib: A Python library for controlling/automating PiKVM Devices

 [![codecov](https://codecov.io/gh/guanana/pikvm-lib/graph/badge.svg?token=ZTJV7JLUTK)](https://codecov.io/gh/guanana/pikvm-lib)

-PiKVM is a Python library that provides a simple and intuitive API for controlling PiKVM devices.
+PiKVM-Lib is a Python library that provides a simple and intuitive API for controlling PiKVM devices.
-With PiKVM, you can easily perform various actions on your PiKVM devices, such as:
+With PiKVM-Lib, you can easily perform various actions on your PiKVM devices, such as:

 * Getting system information
 * Controlling ATX power